turingschool/curriculum/source/projects/feed_engine.markdown

 * Read any publically viewable feed via GET
 * Read any private feed to which the user has access via GET
-* Publish a text, link, or photo activity item, given the required arguments, via POST
+* Publish a text, link, or photo activity item, given the appropriate arguments, via POST
 * Update an existing post with new information via PUT
 * Make my feed public or private via PUT
 * Given a private feed